A classroom full of prepared students

 “Teachers should expect me to prepare properly: Challenge me!”

 There is a broadly applicable saying that is especially apt in education: By failing to prepare, you are preparing to fail.
 When your students fail to prepare, you end up wasting your classes repeating the textbook to students who don’t understand you because they lack the basics.
 There is nothing more frustrating or more recognizable to students and teachers alike.

 By redesigning your course and implementing online tools, you can make this a thing of the past!

 Preparation normally consists of acquiring knowledge through reading, listening or viewing educational material.
 These may include articles, knowledge clips, animations or podcasts.
 If you would like your students to be more engaged with their preparation, you could enrich your materials or make them interactive.
-Scalable Learning will let you add exercises to your knowledge clips and allow your students to ask you and each other questions.
-Or you could use Xerte to create your own e-modules linking your exercises and information.
+You could use Xerte to create your own e-modules linking your exercises and information.
 The student can be given instant feedback and the learning analytics from these online tools will show you how your students did and what exercises they struggled with.
 That means you can focus on those problem areas in your classroom teaching and build on the knowledge your students gained in their preparation.

 There are other types of exercises you can use to prepare your students.
-Have them write an essay, then use Peergrade to give each other feedback, have them write their own exam questions using PeerWise, or have them practice interview techniques with TrainTool in preparation for a classroom roleplaying exercise.
+Have them write an essay, then use Peergrade to give each other feedback or have them practice interview techniques with TrainTool in preparation for a classroom roleplaying exercise.